r3APA3EH/Documentation/pal/how_to_port_from_player_animator.md

 ## Modifiers
 First of all modifiers now give you an instance of `PlayerAnimBone` instead of various vectors per bone, but I assume you will get the hang of that quickly. :)

-There are some other much serious changes when it comes to the values in modifiers though, so here is a list:
+There are some other serious changes when it comes to the values in modifiers though, so here is a list:
 * Player animator uses metres/block for body positions unlike all other bones, but PAL now also uses pixels for it for the sake of consistency
 * The Y pos axis for every bone is negated except the body bone
 * The Y and X rot axes are negated for the body bone